Home

 Individuals of this species have been observed a number of times to 'cartwheel' in an attempt to evade capture, particularly if they are placed on a smooth substrate.
 This curious method of locomotion has yet to be studied in any detail.

-The species ranges from southern Thailand, West Malaysia and Singapore to the islands of Borneo, Sumatra and Sulawesi.
+The species ranges from southern Thailand, Peninsular Malaysia and Singapore to the islands of Borneo, Sumatra and Sulawesi.